WHO WE ARE - Cayou and the crew

 Cliff Thompson started Thompson PileDriving Co Inc in 1971, after having worked as a tugboat captain for many years.
 Cliff's family worked in logging, rafting, towing, and marine construction for many years, and Cliff was raised on the water in the San Juan Islands.
 Cliff started Thompson Pile Driving with the purchase of a fixed lead piledriver called the SCOTER, and towed it all around Puget Sound and the San Juan islands with a small wood tug called the SCUFFY.
 Cliff built many docks all around the Puget Sound for many years.
 In about 1980, Cliff purchased the CAYOU, our current tug, and a couple small wood deck barges to better serve his customers.
 In 1984, the land was purchased where our current industrial dock is located in Port Orchard, and Cliff built the industrial dock and moorage that we use today.

 In 1999, Paul Fritts, who had been a general contractor and plumber for 25 years, began working with Cliff with the idea of purchasing the business and property.
 Paul finalized the purchase in October of 2000.
 Cliff and Paul became great friends, and with training over the next several years, Paul took over the operations of the business.
 Cliff is now retired, and enjoys cruising in his yacht, spending the summers in Alaska.

-Since 2000, many things have changed, but the one constant has been customer service.
-Cliff had the attitude that the customer deserves the most bang for their buck, and Paul has exactly the same attitude.
+After 16 years of running the company, Paul decided to sell to Eric Breske who was the Construction Management and Logistics Officer and Paul's right-hand man for 14 years.
+One key element that has been handed down with Thompson Pile Driving through each of these acquisitions has been customer service.
 The customer is first and foremost in our mind, and we give the customer at least what he paid for, if not more.
 Each employee at Thompson Pile Driving agrees the best part of their career is the relationships built with our customers.
 We have created friendships with amazing people and are so proud such great people are attracted to such great workmanship.